Content Fragment Models

 • You can Unlock a model to enable edits.

-If you select Unlock a warning will be shown, and you must confirm the Unlock action:
+If you select Unlock a warning is shown, and you must confirm the Unlock action:

 Message when unlocking Content Fragment Model